MarcoLoc95/ALMB/book/some_content/chap6_1.md

 Estimation of the magnification of the diffraction pattern for an object placed after the front focal plane of a converging lens.
 ```

 A greater magnification means that, the closer the object to the lens, the better distinguishable the components in the Fourier transform will get.
-There are of course some practical limitations to it (what does infinite magnification mean here?), but this reasoning provides a solid argument for trying this configuration in the laboratory, when the first one does not provide a clear spectrum.
+There are of course some practical limitations to it (if $s_0\rightarrow 0$, what does infinite magnification mean?), but this reasoning provides a solid argument for trying this configuration in the laboratory, when the first one does not provide a clear spectrum.